-If the loan has not been fully disbursed, the appeal may not be moot due to failure to obtain a stay.
+If the loan has not been fully disbursed, the appeal may not be moot due to failure to obtain a stay because meaningful relief could be granted.
 In re Swedeland Develop.
 Group, Inc., 16 F.3d 552 (3d Cir.1994).
 The cautious examiner may require proof that the order is final and nonappealable.
 Unless the order provides otherwise, the grant of a mortgage may remain subject to the automatic stay until later lifted.
 Gibraltar Savings v.
 Commonwealth Land Title Insurance Co., 905 F.2d 1203 (8th Cir.1990).
+Source:

-3 Collier on Bankruptcy, ¶ 364.01, et seq.
-(Matthew Bender 15th Ed.
-Revised 2005).
+Citations in the Comment; 3 Collier on Bankruptcy, ¶ 364.01, et seq.
+(Alan N. Resnick & Henry J. Sommer eds.
+Matthew Bender & Company, Inc., a member of LexisNexis, 16th Ed.
+Revised 2014).
+History: